Horizon-NTH/HorizonGUI/README.md

     cmake --build .
     ```

-    This command will create all the .lib files you need in `HorizonGUI/bin`.
+    This command will create all the lib files you need in `HorizonGUI/lib`.

   - ##### Microsoft Visual Studio